PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-06 08:40:50
+Last updated: 2024-04-06 08:41:24
-Random Quote: What do you call a fish with no eyes?
-Fsh. - Marshall Eriksen
+Random Quote: For a joke to work, it has to have part of truth and part of pain. - Berlin